The raw food diet has been around since the 1800s, but has surged in popularity in recent years.

 However, even nutrition supplements cannot make up for a lack of calories and protein in the diet.

 Additionally, the risk of being exposed to a foodborne illness is increased when you consume foods raw (17).
-This is especially true if raw dairy, eggs or meat are part of your diet.
-Nutrition experts always recommend that people only eat these when they're fully cooked or pasteurized (11, 17).

 Lastly, a raw food diet can be challenging to keep up for several reasons.